reTHINK-project/specs/service-framework/syncher.md

 **create**

-`create(schema: SchemaURL, observers?: [HypertyURL], initialData: JSON, store?: boolean, p2p?: boolean, identity?: Identity.MessageBodyIdentity): Promise<DataObjectReporter>`
+`create(schema: SchemaURL, observers?: [HypertyURL], initialData?: JSON, store?: boolean, p2p?: boolean, name: string, identity?: Identity.MessageBodyIdentity, metadata?: SyncDataObject.SyncMetadata): Promise<DataObjectReporter>`

 This Method is used to create objects to be reported i.e. the Hyperty Instance plays the Reporter role.
 The following parameters are used: